Board-Certified Urologist

-As a urologist who manages BPH daily — from first prescriptions to operating theatre — I’m going to walk you through the complete treatment pathway: what medications do, when they stop working, and what your surgical options actually look like in 2026.
+As a urologist who manages BPH daily — from first prescriptions to operating room — I am going to walk you through the complete treatment pathway: what medications do, when they stop working, and what your surgical options actually look like in 2026.

 📋 Key Takeaways

-- BPH is NOT cancer — it’s benign overgrowth of prostate tissue that squeezes the urethra and obstructs urine flow
+• BPH is NOT cancer — it is benign overgrowth of prostate tissue that squeezes the urethra and obstructs urine flow.

-- TURP remains the gold standard surgical treatment, but laser procedures (HoLEP, GreenLight) offer lower bleeding risk and shorter hospital stays
+• TURP remains the reference standard, but laser procedures (HoLEP, GreenLight) offer lower bleeding risk and shorter hospital stays.

 Understanding BPH: What’s Actually Happening Inside